 How to figure out your RV Weight Limits

 Our GVWR and GAWR limits were found to the left of the steering wheel (on the wall), but they may be located somewhere else in your own motorhome.
 We were also able to find the max weight rating in the original brochure, and in the online brochure by doing a quick search for our RV year, make and model.

 When the brochure weight limits don’t match those marked in your RV

 You may or may not run into this issue, but we noticed that the weight ratings in the brochure were slightly lower then they were actually marked inside our RV.
 Even though we were below both we decided to call Tiffin (our RV manufacturer) to find out which was more accurate.
 After a quick and friendly phone call, we were told that the info inside the RV was the correct information based on the chassis in our rig.
 I’d recommend contacting your manufacturer and having them check if you run into a similar issue.

 The Moment of Truth

-Since finishing up our RV remodel, we haven’t been conveniently located near one of the companies that offers wheel position weighing.
-We are keeping a closer eye on their schedules and plan to get it done in the future, but in the meantime we decided to use our AllStays app to locate a Love’s Gas Station and take advantage of the Certified CAT Scale.
+Since finishing up our RV remodel, we haven’t been conveniently located near one of the companies that offer wheel position weighing.
+We are keeping a closer eye on their schedules and plan to get it done in the future, but in the meantime, we decided to use our AllStays app to locate a Love’s Gas Station and take advantage of the Certified CAT Scale.

 The RV Weighing Process